Counties Manukau Health Young Mums Midwifery Service

 - Continuing in education/work

 - Preparation for birth - where to give birth

 - Links with other helpful groups and people.

 There are different types of classes available in Counties Manukau, please contact the provider of your choice here to obtain more information about what they can offer you.
 Also speak with your LMC as they can guide you toward making the decision that’s right for you.

-- Taonga for teen parents to be: Taonga provide antenatal information sessions, peer support and social support for teen parents expecting their first baby.
-Taonga can help with transport to sessions.
+- Mama Awhi - peer support for pregnant teen parents during pregnancy and up to 6 weeks post-natal within Counties Manukau area or teen parents expecting their first baby.
+Taonga can help with transport to sessions

 Not Publicly Funded: